muraak/aarch64-use-timer/README.md

 # Enable to use generic timer on AArch64 Linux

-This project includes the kernel module `megt2` that enable to use generic timer in user-land on AArch64 Linux.
+This project includes the kernel module `megt2` that enables to use generic timer in user-land on AArch64 Linux.

 Please check `release0.0.1` in detail.